manognyakoduganti/psych-project/README.md

 # Psych_Server
-Psychology Server Application which talks to Android and web application
+Psychology Server Application which talks to Android and web application. check git